Understanding status progression and timing

 Key Timestamps

-- When all translations became available (set only when status is finished
+completed_at - When all translations became available (set only when status is finished)

 Monitoring Your Requests